apache/sling-site/src/main/jbake/content/documentation/bundles/resource-filter.md

     resourceCollection.stream().filter(predicate).forEach(
         resource -> System.out.println(resource.getPath())
     );

-## Resource Stream
-`ResourceStream` is a general utility to provide a `Stream<Resource>` which traverses a resource and it's subtree.
-The implementation takes a `Predicate<Resource>` object as part of the stream creation to define a branch selector that controls which children of a resource are followed.

-In addition there is a `getChildren(Predicate)` method which returns a filtered list of children of the given resource.

 ## Resource Filter Stream
 `ResourceFilterStream` combines the `ResourceStream` functionality with the `ResourcePredicates` service to provide an ability to define a `Stream<Resource>` that follows specific child pages and looks for specific Resources as defined by the resources filter script.
 The ResourceStreamFilter is access by adaption.